C.A.T. Project

 (To include basic study design, measures, results, and notable limitations)

-This study utilizes information from Walkup et al. (2008).
-That study utilized the C.A.T.
-Project to examine the therapeutic relationship with cognitive-behavioral therapists and with pharmacotherapists for youth from the Child/Adolescent Anxiety Multimodal Study.
-Youth were randomly assigned to receive the C.A.T.
-Project, sertraline, their combination, or medication management with pill placebo.
-Measures utilized include the Child's Perception of Therapeutic Relationship (CPTR), the Anxiety Disorders Interview Schedule for DSM–IV–Child and Parent Versions (ADIS-IV-C/P), the Clinical Global Impressions Scales (CGI), and the Pediatric Anxiety Rating Scale (PARS).
-Results indicate that for youth who received the C.A.T.
-Project only, a stronger therapeutic relationship predicted positive treatment outcome.
+The study used the same sample as Walkup et al. (2008).
+The purpose of the study was to examine the therapeutic relationship with cognitive-behavioral therapists and with pharmacotherapists for youth from the Child/Adolescent Anxiety Multimodal Study (CAMS).
+Participants were randomly assigned to one of four conditions: Coping CAT [now called C.A.T.
+Project] for youth aged 12–18, sertraline, a combination of the two therapies, or a placebo drug.
+Measures utilized include the Child’s Perception of Therapeutic Relationship (CPTR), the Anxiety Disorders Interview Schedule for DSM–IV–Child and Parent Versions (ADIS-IV-C/P), the Clinical Global Impressions Scales (CGI), and the Pediatric Anxiety Rating Scale (PARS).
+Results indicate that for youth who received Coping CAT only, a stronger therapeutic relationship predicted positive treatment outcome.
 In contrast, the therapeutic relationship did not predict outcome for youth receiving sertraline, combined treatment, or placebo.
-Limitations include reliance on self-reported measures and lack of follow-up.
+Limitations include the therapeutic relationship was measured at Session 6 and was rated by youth; therapist or observer ratings merit further study; and the CAMS consisted of mostly white therapists and youth from middle-class families, findings cannot be generalized to other groups.

 Length of controlled postintervention follow-up: None.